zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_0.rst

     | ``2``  | ``0``        |  ``5``         |
     +--------+--------------+----------------+

-Normally the command sends empty CBOR map as data, but if previous reset attempt has been responded with "rc" code equal ``10`` (busy), then following map may be send to force the reset:
+Normally the command sends an empty CBOR map as data, but if previous reset attempt has been responded with "rc" code equal ``10`` (busy), then following map may be send to force the reset: